-Making the transition from maternity leave back to your job can be hard -- and you may feel a variety of emotions.
-You have to adapt to a schedule that is new and full of challenges that you have not faced before.
+Making the transition from maternity leave back to your job can be hard -- you may feel a variety of emotions.
+You have to adapt to a new schedule full of challenges that you have not faced before.
 Even for experienced mothers, juggling a new baby and work requires careful planning.

-You may have decided to return to work because of long-term career goals, immediate financial needs, or other reasons.
-Good family communication is key to helping alleviate any anxiety or guilt feelings and for working together through this next set of changes.
+You may have decided to return to work because of career goals, financial needs, or other reasons.
+Good family communication can help ease any anxiety or guilt and help you work together through this next set of changes.

 In deciding when to return to work, here are just a few of the questions that may run through your mind: